1Department of Oral and Maxillofacial Surgery, Dr. D. Y. Patil Dental College and Hospital, Pune 411018, Maharashtra, India.

 There are a wide array of features noted in association with the syndrome, including genitourinary defects, mental retardation, midface hypoplasia, auricular anomalies, hypopigmentation of the skin, an increased number of nevocellular nevi, conductive hearing loss, nipple abnormalities, lumbar lordosis, short stature, glaucoma , and blindness.

 The cosmetic aspects of EEC can have a tremendous impact on quality of life.
 The facial and limb differences can be socially isolating and physically challenging for both children and adults.

-There are few cases of EEC syndrome reported in the literature, with variable presentation.
-Here we offer an insight into the diagnosis and management of EEC syndrome through the presentation of a case.
+There are a few cases of EEC syndrome reported in the literature, with variable presentation.
+Here, we offer an insight into the diagnosis and management of EEC syndrome through the presentation of a case.